Longboard vs Skateboard is not a moot point to me.

 Deciding between longboard and skateboard should be a piece of cake for you now.

-Both of them have their own set of spec and application.
+Both of them have their own set of specs and applications.

 So it all depends on personal preference, body structure, and most importantly the purpose of riding.